 Grants & Funding Opportunities

-Vertex considers grant requests for support of various educational programs and provides charitable donations to non-profit organizations.
-We also provide organizational sponsorships and funds in support of patient initiatives.
+Vertex and the Vertex Foundation consider charitable grant requests for support of various educational programs and provide donations to nonprofit agencies and charities.
+We also provide organizational sponsorships and corporate memberships.

 Independent Medical Education